TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning

 \section{Abstract}

-Reasoning oriented large language models often expose explicit ``thinking'' as long, turn-global traces at the start of every response, either always on or toggled externally at inference time.
-While useful for arithmetic, programming, and problem solving, this design is costly, blurs claim level auditability, and cannot re-trigger explicit reasoning once the model begins presenting.
-Dialogue models are also largely blind to temporal structure, treating replies after seconds and replies after weeks as equivalent unless time is stated in text.
-We introduce \textsc{Time}, the Temporally Intelligent Meta-reasoning Engine, a behavioral alignment framework that treats explicit reasoning as a context sensitive resource driven by discourse and temporal cues. \textsc{Time} augments dialogue with optional ISO 8601 \texttt{<time>} tags, tick turns that represent silent gaps, and short \texttt{<think>} blocks that can appear anywhere in a reply.
-A four-phase curriculum including a small, maximally diverse full-batch alignment step trains Qwen3 dense models to invoke brief, in-place reasoning bursts and keep user facing text compact.
-We evaluate with \textsc{Time}Bench, a temporally grounded dialogue benchmark probing chronology, commonsense under gaps and offsets, anomaly detection, and continuity.
-Across 4B to 32B scales, \textsc{Time} improves \textsc{Time}Bench scores over base Qwen3 in both thinking and no-thinking modes while reducing reasoning tokens by about an order of magnitude.
-Our training data and code are available at \href{https://github.com/The-Coherence-Initiative/TIME}{\texttt{https://github.com/The-Coherence-Initiative/TIME}}, and \textsc{Time}Bench is available at \href{https://github.com/The-Coherence-Initiative/TIMEBench}{\texttt{https://github.com/The-Coherence-Initiative/TIMEBench}}.
+Reasoning-oriented language models typically expose explicit reasoning as a long, front-loaded chain of “thinking” tokens before the main output, either always enabled or externally toggled at inference time.
+Although this can help on arithmetic, coding, and other multi-step tasks, it is costly, weakens claim-level auditability, and does not allow the model to re-trigger explicit reasoning once presentation has begun.
+In dialogue, these limitations are compounded by weak sensitivity to temporal structure: unless time is explicitly stated in text, standard models treat replies separated by seconds and replies separated by weeks as equivalent.
+We introduce \textsc{Time} (Temporally Intelligent Meta-reasoning Engine), a behavioral alignment framework that learns explicit reasoning as a context-triggered control policy rather than a fixed response mode. \textsc{Time} augments dialogue with optional ISO 8601 \texttt{<time>} tags, tick events that represent silent time passage, and short \texttt{<think>} blocks that may appear anywhere in a response.
+Using a four-phase curriculum, including a small maximally diverse full-batch alignment stage, we train Qwen3 dense models to invoke brief, in-place reasoning bursts only when contextual cues warrant them, while keeping user-facing output compact.
+We also introduce \textsc{Time}Bench, a diagnostic benchmark for evaluating reasoning from temporal cues in dialogue.
+Across 4B--32B scales, \textsc{Time} improves \textsc{Time}Bench scores over the corresponding base Qwen3 models in both thinking and no-thinking modes while reducing explicit reasoning tokens by roughly an order of magnitude.
+Beyond score improvements, \textsc{Time} induces a distinct behavioral shift: explicit reasoning becomes more compact and more responsive to contextual cues.
+Code, training data, and benchmark artifacts are publicly available.\blfootnote{\textsc{Time} training data and code: \url{https://github.com/The-Coherence-Initiative/TIME}. \textsc{Time}Bench: \url{https://github.com/The-Coherence-Initiative/TIMEBench}.}